abhinav841/Ripples/README.md

 # Quick Start

 This is a very basic project consisting of only one source file (and an additional header file for storing surface functios).
-Simply download these files (keep them in the same folder) and run the source namely Ripples.c using a C/C++ compiler.
+Simply download these files (keep them in same folder) and run the source namely Ripples.c using a C/C++ compiler.

 - [Source](https://raw.githubusercontent.com/abhinav841/Ripples/main/Ripples.c)
 - [Header](https://raw.githubusercontent.com/abhinav841/Ripples/main/fav_fxns/surface.h)